Here I give my personal thoughts and recommendations on

 Audio Precision, HP, Boonton, and Tektronix.

-The 8903B is one such machine, incorporating a low-distortion sinewave
+The 8903B is the first audio analyser I acquired, incorporating a low-distortion sinewave

 oscillator, a tunable notch filter, a frequency counter, and a sensitive RMS AC voltmeter.
 Each